anishana/anishana.github.io/_pages/about.md

 I also worked as a Software Engineer [Business Solution Group Pvt.
 Ltd.](https://www.bsg.ind.in/), the fastest growing Fintech startup, developing Core Banking Solution.

-I started my profession career at [Tata Consultancy Services](https://www.tcs.com/), one of the largest consulting firm in ndia where I was assigned to the State Bank of India, the biggest bank in India, where I was helping to manage the database and infrastructure at the core banking level.
+I started my profession career at [Tata Consultancy Services](https://www.tcs.com/), one of the largest consulting firm in India where I was assigned to the State Bank of India, the biggest bank in India, where I was helping to manage the database and infrastructure at the core banking level.